SUNDAY SERVICE TIMES

 READING CONNECTIONS - Women’s Book Club: The book club, Reading Connections, meets monthly on the second Monday of the month in Bishop Commons at 6:00pm.
 All are welcome for fellowship and lively discussion.
-On Monday, May 9 we will be discussing All The Light We Cannot See, by Anthony Doerr.
+On Monday, July 11 we will be discussing A Spool of Blue Thread, by Kate Morton.
 We hope to see you there.

 Contact: Nancy Binkow

 WOMEN’S TIME OUT: All women of Holy Innocents’ are invited to attend Women’s Time Out on Thursday, August 18 at 7:00pm in Bishop Commons.
 Please bring a light appetizer and/or a bottle of wine to share.
 We welcome women from ALL age groups, so please join us for lively conversation and an opportunity to meet new friends.
 Hope to see you there!